God Could Not Be Everywhere, So He Created Mothers

 Against all the odds, Mom saw to it that all of her seventeen children were healthy and thriving.
 It was only after she died that everything changed.
 She wasn’t Alexander Graham Bell, or Thomas Edison, but she truly found the remedy for raising happy children.
 In the same way, we lose power by turning off the lights or hanging up the phone.
 It was her presence that brought light and sounds of love to our world.
 And regretfully, it was her absence that left us in ignorance and darkness.

-Sadly, this led to broken families and even strain for some of the mothers with young children who had to work outside the home.
-This lifestyle became normal in the modern-age, especially, since mom wasn’t here anymore to put us back on the right track.
+Sadly, this led to broken families and even strain for some of us mothers of young children who had to work outside the home.
+This lifestyle was considered normal in the modern-age, especially, since mom wasn’t here anymore to put us back on the right track.
 Within two years after her passing, there were mental health issues that resulted in drug dependency, even some of the teens dropping out of school.
-Soon, work and responsibilities in a marriage and parenting were put aside to fulfill passions and careers.
-There was no mom to face up to for those things we weren’t doing right, until we fell down and faced ourselves, and cried.
+Soon, primary responsibilities in a marriage and parenting were put aside to fulfill passions and careers.
+There was no mother to face up to for those things we weren’t doing right, until we fell down and faced ourselves, and cried.

 Just in the past couple of years, we mournfully buried four young nephews, and two younger brothers.
-We cried over our sibling's teens, two of them, attempted suicide; all from broken homes and depression.
+We cried over our sibling's teens attempted suicide.
 We didn’t see the warning signs either that my remarkable mother’s wisdom with seventeen children miraculously put her hands on to prevent them at all measures.
-I know these things could have happened while she was here, but the true fact of the matter is that none of them did.
+I know these things could have happened while she was here, but the true fact about the matter is that none of them did.
 And I also know, at all cost, I have a duty and responsibility to be a parent first.
 These things she taught me, as she did them with grace.

 I wonder if my mother heard God's whispers from bearing so many children, or did she understand the hearts of her newborn babies.
-Given she was aware of her babies cry after the cord is cut, that we continuously bear the tears throughout our lives.
-However, somehow she knew we’re still attached by an invisible thread.
-She obviously had this insight, because by no means did she separate herself from us.
-Although, we’ll never know for sure how she managed all of us so tenderly, until we live God-like and know we are His favored.
+Given she was aware of her children's cry after the cord is cut that we continuously bear the tear throughout our lives.
+She obviously had this insight, because by no means did she separate herself from us that a blessed family was reflected back to her.
+Perhaps, if we use our minds to see the beauty of our primary roles, we move closer to being God-like.